mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 sql_mode=oracle
 ```

-The default value is `default`, which is also used if no value is specified
+The default value is `default`.

-or if `sql_mode=` is not present at all.
-At runtime, MariaDB MaxScale will
-recognize statements like
+At runtime, MariaDB MaxScale will recognize statements like
 ```
 set sql_mode=oracle;
 ```